 - Runny nose, sore throat, fever and other indications of an upper respiratory infection

 - General swelling of lymph nodes throughout your body.
-When this occurs, it may indicate an infection, such as HIV or mononucleosis, or an immune system disorder, such as lupus or rheumatoid arthritis
+When this occurs, it may indicate an infection, such as human immunodeficiency virus (HIV) or mononucleosis, or an immune system disorder, such as lupus or rheumatoid arthritis

 - Hard, fixed, rapidly growing nodes, indicating a possible cancer or lymphoma

 - Night sweats